QuantEcon/Expectations.jl/docs/src/index.md

 using Pkg
 Pkg.add("Expectations")
 using Expectations
+using Distributions
 ```

-Currently, Julia v0.6 and Julia v0.7 are supported.
+Currently, Julia v0.6 and up are supported.

 ## The Expectation Operator